 - DreamObjects (and more specifically Ceph) currently does not support server-side encryption, so pick 1.

 The storage class to use when storing objects in S3.
 Choose a number from below, or type in your own value 1 / Default \ "" 2 / Standard storage class \ "STANDARD" 3 / Reduced redundancy storage class \ "REDUCED_REDUNDANCY" 4 / Standard Infrequent Access storage class \ "STANDARD_IA" storage_class>

 - Finally, review the remote you configured.
-Save it and exit the configuration wizard.
+If everything looks correct, save it by entering y and quit the configuration wizard by entering q.

-With the remote set, you can list the buckets in it with the command:
+With a remote configured, you can list the buckets in it with this command: